rubymonsters/webapps-for-beginners/source/12-sessions/02-sinatra_sessions.md

 The `session` looks like a simple Ruby hash, but if we store something to it then Sinatra will set a cookie for us.
 It does so by sending a `Set-Cookie` header along the reponse.
-This header will have a long, messy looking, encrypted string as a value.
+This header will have a long, messy looking, encoded string as a value.

 In my browser it looks like this: